hcientist/OnlinePythonTutor/wishlist.md

   - (these issues will disappear if we unify the regular and live programming UIs!)
 - proactively warn the user when their code is likely too long or runs for too many steps, to nudge them toward either shortening it or using breakpoints (e.g., the Python #break annotation) to cut down on steps
 - IDE-like features like tab completion, code folding, etc.
+- exposing a slider for undo/redo of edits; we already have undo/redo buttons in live help mode, so maybe extend that to always be activated

 ### User Inputs